piassi/figma-api-docs-widget/figma-ui-panels/README.md

 **CSP Violations**

 - Solution: Ensure all scripts and styles are inline
-- No external CDN references in HTML templates
+- No external CDN references in HTML UI panels

 **Build Script Fails**